IntersectMBO/lsm-tree/doc/final-report/final-report.md

   pairs using the upsert operation

-* A benchmark of the time to repeatedly upsert values of certain keys and a benchmark of the time to repeatedly update the values of these keys by looking up their current values, modifying them and writing them back
+* A benchmark of the time to repeatedly upsert values of certain keys and a benchmark of the time to repeatedly emulate an upsert the values of these keys by looking up their current values, modifying them and writing them back

 The benchmarks use the following parameters:

 * 64 bit as the size of keys and values
 * 80,000 elements (generated using a PRNG)
-* Addition as the update operation
+* Addition as the upsert combining operation
 * 250 operations per batch
 * No disk caching
 * 1,000 elements as the write buffer capacity
-* 10 updates per key in case of the second two benchmarks
+* 10 upserts per key in case of the second two benchmarks

 The benchmarks are implemented using Criterion, which performs multiple benchmark runs and combines the results in a sound statistical manner.
 For our